-My first time to México was a lover's vacation to all-inclusive resort in Cancún in 2013.
+My first time to México was a couple's vacation to an all-inclusive resort in Cancún in 2013.
 You know, cold beer handed to you right off the plane, making friends at the tiki bar, refilling your travel mugs with something frozen, something blue, and calling dibs on a beachfront lounge chair by draping your towel at 4:30 in the morning before the sun comes up.
 This first trip also awoke my then dormant abilities to speak Spanish.
 I hadn't uttered a lick of it (other than at 3am ordering from "Burrito House" in Chicago) since I couldn't even remember when.

 With a bit of liquid courage (ok, quite a bit), I used Spanish everywhere -- with the waiters, the bus driver, the golf cart vendor, the guy who sold us the private snorkeling trip, and the cute entertainment-staff-pool-volleyball-coordinators-tequila-pourers.
 Suddenly, I remembered the difference between "arena" (sand) and "harina" (with a silent "h" and means wheat).
 I surprised myself: "I still remember Spanish from high school?!?!"

 I became frustrated with the more difficult verb conjugations towards the end of senior year (grade 12, circa 1996), and decided that was enough Spanish for me.
 And, after the foreign-language assessment test in college which I passed with flying colores, I wiped my hands clean of this unnecessary elective.